Seaman Journey F itinerary

 AM: GARDNER BAY

-Located on the north-eastern coast of Hood, Gardner Bay provides an excellent beach for relaxing, swimming, snorkeling, kayaking, and the opportunity to observe sea lions.
-Here we can also observe sharks in the crystal clear ocean
+Located on the north-eastern coast of Hood, Gardner Bay offers an excellent beach to relax, swim and even kayak, plus the opportunity to observe sea lions (Zalophus wollebaki),.
+Here we can also observe sharks in the crystal clear ocean waters.

 PM: SUAREZ POINT

 This area is great for spotting blue-footed boobies, albatrosses and Nazca boobies.
 A beautiful site on the oceanfront, the large waved albatrosses use the cliff as a launching pad.
 The famous attraction is the magnificent blowhole, spurting water high into the air at least from 50 to 75 meters high.
 This site presents wonderful photograph opportunities.

 This site offers probably the best flamingo lagoon in the Galapagos; it is also one of the largest in the islands.
 It’s situated between two tuff lava cones that give the area a special atmosphere.

 There are various species of shorebirds to observe besides flamingos; the most frequent are common stilts, white-checked pintail ducks, and other migratory birds.
 It is very interesting to see the two distinct beaches: “The Green Beach” (due to its high percentage of olivine crystals in the sand) and the “Flour Sand Beach” which is made up of coral.